27 of The Most Beautiful Greek Islands

 Santorini, a Cyclades Island in Greece

 Another very well-known of the beautiful Greek islands, Santorini boasts a bounty of historical and natural treasures, so it is easy to understand how it is one of the most visited and prettiest islands in the Cyclades, if not the whole of the Aegean Sea.
 However, it’s also worth noting, that Santorini isn’t necessarily for everyone.
 Whether Santorini is worth it for you, depends on what sort of holiday you’re looking for and your expectations.
+Here are some things you need to know before visiting Santorini.

 Many of Santorini’s historic towns offer breathtaking sunset vistas from atop cliffs overlooking a central caldera, the site of a massive volcanic eruption thousands of years ago.
 Walking through the charming cobbled streets of Oia between the white and blue houses, quaint art shops and churches is refreshing, and somewhat like going back in time.